TomasBeuzen/tomasbeuzen/content/publication/journal-article-BN/index.md

 # summary: A Bayesian netwotk may be suited to descriptive or predictive application.
 The uses and limitations of these two different approaches are illustrated with example applications to coastal process modelling.

 tags:
+- Bayesian network
+- storm erosion
+- coastal processes
-- Bayesian network, storm erosion, coastal processes, coastal modelling
+- coastal modelling
 featured: false

 # links: